interledger-deprecated/tutorials/letter-shop.md

         additional_info: {}
       })
     } else {
-      // the ledger will check if the fulfillment is correct and if it was submitted before the transfer's
+      // the ledger will check if the fulfillment is correct and if it was submitted
-      // rollback timeout
+      // before the transfer's rollback timeout
+      plugin
+        .fulfillCondition(transfer.id, fulfillments[transfer.executionCondition])
-      plugin.fulfillCondition(transfer.id, fulfillments[transfer.executionCondition]).catch(function () {})
+        .catch(function () {})
     }
   })